aarontran/snr-filaments/agenda.md

 In order:

-1. Address resolution issue (Pacholczyk + internal integrals), before running more full model fits!
-   Check resolution separately for B-damping models as well.
-So add one more dimension to parameter space and take slices appropriately.
 2. Magnetic damping!
 Make magnetic damping tables, then run fits for all Tycho regions.
 Also fit with eta2 fixed to 1, 0.1, 10.
 3. Re-run spectral fits, both fitting Si/S lines and excising them.
 Show that